INDUSTRIAL TIMER counts up or down and alarms. Large display, stack light, and power relay output.

 - T6-S3 has a triple stack light (red/green/amber) to add an “early warning” mode on the amber LED.
 You may set a warning period before the end of cycle and when this “warning time” is reached, the amber LED lights up and the buzzer beeps briefly.
 If you don’t want the orange to illuminate then the “early warning” can be set to zero.

 - For some applications the external buttons are not wanted so the time is set with the internal buttons on the PCB.
 This is model T6X.

-An additional relay can be put in the enclosure to provide two 15A relays.
-One would be from the piggyback cord, the second from a second cord.
-See this customer application on truck washing for more.
+The large enclosure is ideal for optional features and customizations.
+For example, an additional relay can be put in the enclosure to provide 30A relay outputs.
+See this customer application on our “custom timers” page on truck washing for more.